Hugo4IT/Hugo4OS/README.md

 cargo install just
 ```

-> Minimum supported rustc: `1.61.0-nightly` (Cargo should automatically install `nightly-2022-04-02` as configured in `rust-toolchain.toml`).
+> If Cargo didn't correctly install all components automatically, you can install them manually:
 >
+> - Minimum supported rustc: `1.61.0-nightly` (I use `nightly-2022-04-02` as configured in `rust-toolchain.toml`).
-> LLVM tools also need to be installed and available in PATH: `rustup component add llvm-tools-preview`
+> - LLVM tools also need to be installed and available in PATH: `rustup component add llvm-tools-preview`
->
+> - `rust-src` is also needed: `rustup component add rust-src`

+## Usage

-> To enable verbose output in the terminal, append `--features verbose` to any of these commands:
+> _To enable verbose output in the terminal, append `--features verbose` to any of these commands._

 Building and running with the resulting image in [Qemu](https://www.qemu.org/):